Net zero: economy and jobs

 More broadly, net zero implies the move to a more circular economy, where materials are reused rather than wasted.
 Greater focus on recycling, repairing and renting, could create more than 200,000 jobs in the UK.
 A number of UK companies, including Jaguar Land Rover and Interserve, are redesigning their products to make them more durable and easier to repair or dismantle for recycling.

 Fossil fuel industries will decline and are already contracting due to the Government’s decision to phase out coal power stations (coal now employs fewer than 700 people) and dwindling oil and gas reserves in the North Sea.
 Employment in the oil and gas sector fell by a third between 2014 and 2017.

 About 80% of UK GDP comes from services and there are many opportunities in high-value services such as financing low-carbon projects, climate-risk assessments, legal and consulting expertise.
 The Government has said it wants the UK to develop world leading ‘green finance’ capabilities.

-The Government has also said it wants to be a global leader in carbon capture utilisation and storage (CCUS), where carbon dioxide emitted is captured and either used or stored, and has announced a £21.5m investment in CCUS innovation.
+The Government has also said it wants to be a global leader in carbon capture utilisation and storage (CCUS), where carbon dioxide emitted is captured and either used or stored, and announced £800m of support during the 2019 budget.
 Bio-energy CCS (BECCS) could reduce the cost of meeting the UK’s current 2050 emissions reduction target by up to 1% of GDP and an £8.6m UK research programme is investigating the opportunity around these ‘greenhouse gas removal technologies’ (see briefing on negative emissions).